-Two independent interview sessions are conducted, one in College Station and another in Temple on Thursdays.
+Two independent interview sessions are conducted — one in College Station and one in Temple.
 Applicants are selected for either location on a random basis.
-Interviewing at either location will not mandate your attendance at that campus upon acceptance.
+Interviewing at either location will not mandate attendance at that campus upon acceptance.

 Personal interviews at the College of Medicine are a two-way exchange.
 Applicants are encouraged to use this experience to inquire and form opinions about the strengths and opportunities available at the College of Medicine.
-Although intellectual ability and record of achievement are important factors, the personal interview gives the Admissions Committee another measure by which to evaluate and understand other traits necessary to foster the development of a competent, compassionate and responsible physician.
+Although intellectual ability and record of achievement are important factors, the personal interview gives the admissions committee another measure to evaluate and understand other traits necessary to foster the development of a competent, compassionate and responsible physician.
 Ability to communicate and interact, social consciousness, maturity, personal integrity, tolerance and motivation for a career in medicine are among the characteristics sought.

 Tender of Acceptance Offer

-Notification of acceptances is made on a rolling basis between November 15 and December 31 to Texas residents.
-A match will be conducted on or around February 1 to fill any remaining positions.
+Notification of acceptances is made on a rolling basis to Texas residents between Nov.
+15 and Dec.
+31. A match will be conducted on or around Feb.
+1 to fill any remaining positions.

-Formal offers of acceptance to non-Texas residents, MD/PhD candidates and participants in any special or assured admission program may be extended anytime on or after October 15.
-These applicants are not included in the match.
+Formal offers of acceptance to non-Texas residents, M.D./Ph.D. candidates and participants in any special or assured admission program may be extended anytime on or after Oct.
+15. These applicants are not included in the match.